Gravity the Seducer

-Gravity the Seducer is the fifth studio album by English electronic music band Ladytron, released on 12 September 2011 by Nettwerk.
+Gravity the Seducer is the fifth studio album by British electronic music band Ladytron, released on 12 September 2011 by Nettwerk.
 Recorded in Kent, England, the album has been described as "haunted, evocative, romantic", and having "a feminine warmth".

 Three singles have been released from the album, "White Elephant", "Ambulances" and "Mirage".
 The song "Ace of Hz" had previously been released as a single from the greatest hits album Best of 00–10 before appearing on Gravity the Seducer.
 Release of the album coincided with a tour across Canada and the United States.

-Gravity the Seducer earned generally positive reviews and reached number 72 on the UK Albums Chart, the group's highest-peaking album in their home country as of September 2012.
+Gravity the Seducer earned generally positive reviews and reached number 72 on the UK Albums Chart.

 Production

 "It isn't like our other albums.
 It sounds warm, lush, full of strings, organs and bells.
 It won't please everyone, you never can, but we're all pretty happy with it."

 — —Marnie on the album's sound.

 Gravity the Seducer was Ladytron's second studio album released under the Nettwerk record label, with whom they signed in 2007.
 Their first release through Nettwerk was the 2008 studio album Velocifero, followed in March 2011 by the greatest hits album Best of 00–10.
 Ladytron also self-released the live album, Live at London Astoria 16.07.08 in 2009.

 Gravity the Seducer was recorded in Kent, England, and was co-produced by Barny Barnicott, who had previously collaborated with Arctic Monkeys and Editors. as well as having worked on Ladytron's 2005 album Witching Hour.
 The band felt that the production of the album was different from that of Velocifero, with band member Daniel Hunt noting that the latter record had been "made with performance in mind", as the band had recently finished touring when it was produced.
 Gravity the Seducer was produced "while removed from that thinking".

 In an interview with Rolling Stone magazine, singer Helen Marnie described the album as "the warmest, most emotional, thing we've ever done".
 The vocal parts on the album have been mixed at a lower volume than previous Ladytron albums, while four tracks are entirely instrumental.
 The title Gravity the Seducer is taken from a line in the song "Ninety Degrees", which Hunt has described as "expanding our creative horizons".
 The cover artwork, designed by Neil Krug, has been described as an "endless vista" thematically linked the music's "vast atmospheres", and has been compared to the works of design group Hipgnosis.